 Combat Flip Flops are beautifully made accessories made by entrepreneurs in warn-torn areas in need of hope.
-In Afghanistan, they found a woman-owned factory to make sarongs.
-In Colombia, they make their top-selling product, flip flops made with combat boot exteriors.
+The founders contacted a woman-owned factory to make sarongs in Afghanistan.
+Their top-selling product are made in Colombia – the flip flops made with combat boot exteriors.

-Griffin and his team’s goal when building Combat Flip Flops was to ignite and empower people affected by extreme adversity in war-torn countries.
+When building Combat Flip Flops, Griffin and his team’s goal was to empower and ignite people in war-torn countries, affected by extreme adversity.

 Matthew Griffin, Donald Lee and Andrew Sewrey started Combat Flip Flops in Kabul, Afghanistan in 2011.

 |$500,000 for 5%||NO DEAL||NO SHARK|